SJLimburg/javascript-challenge/README.md

 #### Task 1 - UFO-level-1 folder

 Create a basic HTML web page, use the UFO dataset provided to create a table of UFO sightings.
-coulnUse javascript and d3.js to read the data and write it to a table on the webpage.
+Use javascript and d3.js to read the data and write it to a table on the webpage.

-    Columns reported to include:
+    > Columns reported to include:
   - Date
   - City
   - State